jddamore/BU_CS781/README.md

 Note that this isn't really "big data" but if you can do it programmatically for 100 patients, you're on your way to big data :)

+# Note on node_modules

+We've placed a windows copy of the node_modules needed for this assignment into the repository.
+If you can use this, great.
+If you still have trouble with parser, try the following command

+`npm install blue-button`

+If that fails, contact me or your facilitator

 Contact: jdamore@bu.edu